TIBCOSoftware/snappydata/docs/aqp_aws.md

 Refer to the Amazon documentation for more information on  [generating your own EC2 Key Pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).<br>
 ![STEP](Images/aws_ec2keypair.png)

-3. Select an instance based on the capacity that you require.
+3. Select an instance based on the capacity that you require. </br>
 ![STEP](Images/aws_instancetype.png)

-4. Enter the size of the EBS storage volume to be attached to the Amazon EC2 instance in the **EBS Volume Size(gigabytes)** field.
+4. Enter the size of the EBS storage volume to be attached to the Amazon EC2 instance in the **EBS Volume Size(gigabytes)** field.</br>
 ![STEP](Images/aws_ebsvolumesize.png)

 	!!!
-Note:
+Note
     	Currently only Amazon Elastic Block Storage (EBS) is supported.

 5. Enter your email address.  <br>
 ![STEP](Images/aws_email.png)